KomunikacjaTechnicznaVistula/jakub-buksinski/index.md

 This  guide aims to provide general advice for musicians who want to record electric guitar or bass tracks on their computers without the need for professional recording studio.

-It presents an easy way of setting up your gear so you can have it ready for recording ad hoc, whenever it's  to catch a quick idea, sketch a song, or save a riff.
+It presents an easy way of setting up your gear so you can have it ready for recording ad hoc, whenever it's  to catch a quick idea, sketch a song or save a riff.

 ![analog VU meter](/assets/images/vumeter1.png)